 Treatments primarily involve a diet and exercise plan, diabetes pills, and insulin or other injections.

-Several different classes of oral medications are available to treat type 2 diabetes, and some are effective because these patients still have some ability to produce insulin in the pancreas.
-There are many types of diabetes pills and injections, each with a specific purpose, and some patients take several different medications.
+Several different classes of oral medications are available to treat type 2 diabetes.
+Some are effective because these patients still have some ability to produce insulin in the pancreas.
+There are many types of diabetes pills and injections, each with a specific purpose.
+Some patients take several different medications.
 Some of these medications may be used in combination with an insulin regime to manage blood glucose levels in people with type 1 diabetes.

 Insulin therapy is needed for people with type 1 diabetes because their pancreases no longer produce it naturally.
-In type 2 diabetics, insulin doesn’t work appropriately in the body, or the pancreas often produces too little insulin, causing some patients to require insulin therapy if other types of treatment do not adequately maintain healthy glucose levels.
+In people with type 2 diabetes, insulin doesn’t work appropriately in the body, or the pancreas often produces too little insulin.
+This can cause some patients to require insulin therapy if other types of treatment do not adequately maintain healthy glucose levels.

 Not all insulin is the same.
-They differentiate from each other by several factors: when the insulin begins working after injection, when it works the hardest, and how long it lingers in the body.
+They differentiate from each other by when the insulin begins working after injection, when it reaches peak effectiveness, and how long it lingers in the body.
 For these reasons, your doctor may prescribe different types of insulin to use at different times of the day.
 These include: